 Mochilla is a production company formed by photographers Eric Coleman and B+ in 1997.
-The pair were working together on a music video for DJ Shadow near the pyramids outside Mexico City.
-One day during a conversation with the Mexican producer in an attempt to explain their philosphy of shooting they stumbled on the Spanish word for backpack - Mochila.
+The pair were working on a music video for DJ Shadow (High Noon) near the Teotichucan pyramids outside Mexico City.
+During a conversation with the Mexican producer in an attempt to explain their philosphy of shooting they stumbled on the Spanish word for backpack - Mochila.

-Both Coleman and B+ have taken their respective fields to new heights selling films to the Sundance Channel, being distributed by Ninja Tune touring Europe several times executing campaigns for Adidas, Dickies, Alphanumeric and Vans.
+Both Coleman and B+ have taken their respective fields to new heights selling films to the Sundance Channel, being distributed by Ninja Tune, touring Europe several times, executing campaigns for Levis, Adidas, Dickies and Vans.
+They have shown their work as Mochilla on five continents.
 They both have successful solo careers but their continuing collaboration is housed at Mochilla.

 Site by MP